When shopping for a home loan, you may come across the term “risk-based pricing”.

 Note that credit scores between 680 and 739 weren’t assigned a cost or a rebate because they’re all in all pretty average.

 More Risk = Less Credit

-- If your loan is risky
+- If your mortgage loan is particularly risky

 - You’ll get hit with more pricing adjustments

 - Which will result in a higher interest rate